mlflow/mlflow/docs/source/llms/deployments/index.rst

 FastAPI Documentation ("/docs")
 -------------------------------

-FastAPI, the framework used for building the MLflow AI Gateway, provides an automatic interactive API documentation interface, which is accessible at the "/docs" endpoint (e.g., ``http://my.deployments:9000/docs``).
+FastAPI, the framework used for building the MLflow Deployments Server, provides an automatic interactive API documentation interface, which is accessible at the "/docs" endpoint (e.g., ``http://my.deployments:9000/docs``).
 This interactive interface is very handy for exploring and testing the available API endpoints.